 Suhaiymah will be contributing to an anthology of essays by hijab-wearing women in Britain called Cut From The Same Cloth.
 Click to guarantee yourself a copy of the book and support the groundbreaking collection of essays which stand in the face of hijab-splaining and tokenisation.

-To perform Suhaiymah’s first ever play download her, “A Coin In Somebody Else’s Pocket” commissioned by Theatre Uncut as part of their 2018 “Power Plays” which are access-free to perform (on a not-for-profit basis) until the end of June 2018.
+To perform Suhaiymah’s first ever play download, “A Coin In Somebody Else’s Pocket” commissioned by Theatre Uncut as part of their “Power Plays” which are access-free to perform (on a not-for-profit basis) until the end of 2018.

-If Suhaiymah’s work has been enjoyable, validating or educative to you then please consider supporting her labours through this link.
+If Suhaiymah’s work has been enjoyable, validating or educative to you then please consider supporting her labours through a one-off Paypal contribution.

 Become a Patron: